-The scope and frequency of healthcare fraud is the subject of an extensive Bank of America Merrill Lynch report.
-Fighting Fraud: How Healthcare Organizations Can Stay Safe offers in-depth analysis from senior executives and best practices for administrators and finance professionals.
+The scope and frequency of healthcare fraud is the subject of an extensive Bank of America report.
+Fighting Cyber Crime: How Healthcare Organizations Can Stay Safe offers in-depth analysis from senior executives and best practices for administrators and finance professionals.
 Below are highlights:

 WHY HOSPITALS ARE VULNERABLE

-Industry consolidation and technology are key contributors, says Lynn Wiatrowski, national treasury executive for healthcare financial solutions at Bank of America Merrill Lynch.
+Industry consolidation and technology are key contributors, says Lynn Wiatrowski, national treasury executive for healthcare financial solutions at Bank of America.
 “Until recently, cybersecurity was just not a topic that was extensively discussed in healthcare.
 With increasing scale and complexity, the industry has become a target for fraud, and now finds itself having to deal with cybersecurity issues.”

 TECHNOLOGY INCURS RISK